Last Updated on September 9, 2021

 What Is Baclofen?

 While combining muscle relaxers and alcohol is generally not advised, there is evidence that baclofen can help treat alcohol use disorder.
 Baclofen can reduce binge and relapse drinking by helping control cravings.

-You may be wondering how a muscle relaxant can help with addiction treatment.
+You may be wondering how a muscle relaxant, baclofen, can help with alcohol addiction treatment.
 Baclofen works by activating the GABA-B receptors in the brain.
 When GABA receptors are activated, nerve cells become less likely to fire.
 Decreasing the firing rate of nerve cells makes us feel sleepy and calm.
 Alcohol also activates GABA receptors, which is why some people feel calm after drinking.
 Researchers believe that activating GABA receptors can help a person control their alcohol consumption, although no one is sure exactly how.

 Baclofen may cause some side effects such as dizziness, drowsiness, weakness, or upset stomach.
 If you are pregnant or planning to become pregnant, your doctor should know before prescribing the medication.